NVlabs/MambaVision/README.md

 ```
 ## FAQ

+1. Does MambaVision support processing images with any input resolutions ?

+Yes ! you can pass images with any arbitrary resolutions without the need to change the model.

-1. Can I apply MambaVision for downstream tasks like detection, segmentation ?
+2. Can I apply MambaVision for downstream tasks like detection, segmentation ?

 Yes ! we are working to have it released very soon.
 But employing MambaVision backbones for these tasks is very similar to other models in `mmseg` or `mmdet` packages.

-2. I am interested in re-implementing MambaVision in my own repository.
+3. I am interested in re-implementing MambaVision in my own repository.
 Can we use the pretrained weights ?

 Yes ! the pretrained weights are released under [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Please submit an issue in this repo and we will add your repository to the README of our codebase and properly acknowledge your efforts.